mjhwest/README-generator/README.md

 - [License](#License)

 ## Description
-To build a readme generator that operates from the command line.
-The readme should include  a title, description and relevant information about installation, usage, contributions, tests, license as well as how to contact the creator
+To create a readme generator that runs in the users terminal command line

 ## Installation
-The user must have node.js installed on their computer as well as npm inquerier and other relevant dependicies
+To have node.js installed as well as the inquirer package

 ## Usage
-The user must open the terminal, type; node index.js and follow the prompts
+open the terminal and type node index.js then follow the prompts

 ## Contributions
-No
+This was a solo project

 ## Tests
-The user needs to follow the prompts and the README.md will be generated
+No

 ## Questions
 If you have any questions please contact me either (https://github.com/mjhwest) or via email at mjhwest89@gmail.com